tlarok/Bloodborne-sound-repacking/README.md

-Bloodborne Sound Repacking
+# Bloodborne Sound Repacking

-Guide and Tools for Repacking Sounds in Bloodborne
+Guide and Tools for Repacking Sounds in Bloodborne and Other Games with FSB Files

+This process uses the following tools: lame.exe, fsbankcl.exe, and vgmstream-cli.exe.

-Firstly, complete all steps below.
-Windows won't allow you to use files from the internet without certification. next open ExtractToMP3.bat and chose folder with fsb file in bloodborne
+Firstly, complete the bat file guide.
+Windows won't allow you to use files from the internet without proper certification.

+## bat file guide:
-Step 1: Create RepackToFSB.bat
+### Step 1: Create RepackToFSB.bat

 Copy the code below.
 Create a .txt file, paste the copied code into it, and save it as RepackToFSB.bat.